grafana/agent/docs/sources/flow/reference/components/beyla.ebpf.md

 - `wildcard` sets the `http.route` field property to a generic asterisk based `/**` value.
 - `heuristic` automatically derives the `http.route` field property from the path value, based on the following rules:
   - Any path components that have numbers or characters outside of the ASCII alphabet (or `-` and _), are replaced by an asterisk `*`.
-  - Any alphabetical components that don’t look like words, are replaced by an asterisk `*`.
+  - Any alphabetical components that don’t look like words are replaced by an asterisk `*`.

 ### discovery block